 He has travelled extensively with the Defence Forces; including service in the southern Mediterranean on the humanitarian rescue mission ‘Operation Pontus’ in 2015 and on the European Naval Forces mission ‘Operation Sophia’ in 2018.

 “A friend told me once that there was a saying that ‘paper never refused ink!’

 I thought that it was a nice sum-up of the almost inherent permission everyone has to express themselves through writing, even if most of what will be written wouldn’t be read by many; if by any at all.

-I am a Mayoman lost in Cork and have not been able to find my way out for twenty years.
+“I am a Mayoman lost in Cork and have not been able to find my way out for well over twenty years.
 I love to write and a friend gave me the best advice ever a number of years ago, he said ‘never throw away another word’ I have written, ‘before you at least re-write it’.

-So I took the little step to publish just a little on this WordPress page and I am eager to learn more, think more, write more, re-write even more and throw away far less.
+So I took this first step a number of years ago to publish just a little on this WordPress page and it started from there.
+I am always eager to learn more, think more, write more, re-write even more and throw away far less.”